openrewrite/rewrite-docs/running-recipes/getting-started.md

 To double-check that everything is working, run the command `./mvnw rewrite:run`.
 Your project should be upgraded to Spring Boot 2 and all of the test classes should be updated to JUnit 5.
 Your `pom.xml` file will also have had its Spring dependencies updated, the JUnit 4 dependency removed, and the JUnit 5 dependency added.

+{% hint style="info" %}
+Maven does not currently support using a bill of materials (BOM) to specify plugin versions or dependencies.
+This means that you will have to specify the versions of each plugin by hand, unlike in the Gradle section below.
+{% endhint %}

 ### Gradle + external modules

 Unlike Maven projects, Gradle projects have two options for specifying versions for recipes.
 You can: